aws-amplify/amplify-category-api/packages/amplify-graphql-transformer-test-utils/API.md

 import { DataSourceType } from '@aws-amplify/graphql-transformer-core';
 import { ISynthesisSession } from 'aws-cdk-lib';
 import type { NestedStackProvider } from '@aws-amplify/graphql-transformer-interfaces';
-import { RDSConnectionSecrets } from '@aws-amplify/graphql-transformer-core';
 import { ResolverConfig } from '@aws-amplify/graphql-transformer-core';
+import { SQLDBConnectionSecrets } from '@aws-amplify/graphql-transformer-core';
 import { Stack } from 'aws-cdk-lib';
 import type { SynthParameters } from '@aws-amplify/graphql-transformer-interfaces';
 import { TransformerPluginProvider } from '@aws-amplify/graphql-transformer-interfaces';